 A static site generator that builds static HTML pages out of the input content, whether it’s taken from a CMS or a built-in template.

-Server-side rendering—for SPAs, server-side rendering is a bit of a hassle, but there are initiatives that make that process a bit easier (more on that below).
+Server-side rendering—for SPAs, server-side rendering is a bit of a hassle, but some initiatives make that process a bit easier (more on that below).

-Below we take a closer look at the popular hosting options to consider for your SPA, and discuss how they address the typical challenges inherent to SPA websites.
+Below we take a closer look at the popular hosting options for your SPA, and discuss how they address the typical challenges inherent to SPA websites.

-Netflify not only fits the definition of a Jamstack setup—the company coined the phrase!
-In essence, Netlify is a cloud computing company that offers static Jamstack hosting solutions and serverless backend services.
+Netflify fits the definition of a Jamstack setup—the company coined the phrase!
+Netlify is a cloud computing company offering static Jamstack hosting solutions and serverless backend services.
 The deployment process is simple.
-This takes away the hustle of managing infrastructure, allowing the development team to focus on coding.
+This removes the hustle of managing infrastructure, allowing the development team to focus on coding.

 There is HTTP/2 standard, HTTPS, and your website is served via CDN.
-Netlify has a lot of features and a rich ecosystem of add-ons (e.g. Serverless functions, Instant-forms, Identity, Analytics and many others).
+Netlify has many features and a rich ecosystem of add-ons (e.g. Serverless functions, Instant-forms, Identity, Analytics and many others).
 You can also create your own add-ons.

 Netlify offers solid customer support and is backed by a community of users who you can consult in case of problems.

-Netlify makes efforts to make the developer’s life easier through offering some productivity-enhancing solutions.
+Netlify makes efforts to simplify the developer’s life by offering some productivity-enhancing solutions.

-Netlify Dev offers a productivity boost by allowing developers to locally test the site generator, API integrations, serverless functions, and edge rules, all in a single development server.
+Netlify Dev offers a productivity boost by allowing developers to locally test the site generator, API integrations, serverless functions, and edge rules in a single development server.

 Netlify Build allows developers to use the Git workflow for development and enables continuous deployment—deploy changes after every commit using a unique URL.